-How Lyrestads gets their perfect melt
+How Lyrestads get their perfect melt

-Lyrestads foundry is a subcontractor founding cast iron for tool and machine manufacturers.
+Lyrestads foundry are a subcontractor founding cast iron for tool and machine manufacturers.
 A small part of their business is to make exclusive ornamental products and details for e.g. listed buildings.
 Until 2008, Lyrestads used thermal analysis for their melts, but that instrument broke down in 2008 which put the company in an immediate crisis.

 Luckily, NovaCast had installed their new product ATAS* at Lyrestads to test the system, beside Lyrestads’ old thermal analysis.
 This enabled Lyrestads to make a swift replacement to ATAS in 2009 for the crucial metallurgical analysis.
 ATAS (Adaptive Thermal Analysis System) MetStar is NovaCast’s metallurgical process control system for analyzing, stabilizing and optimizing the production process of the alloy – in short, to analyze physical samples from the melts and, based on the data, define and suggest adjustments to obtain the desired quality.
 The benefits for Lyrestads turned out to be much larger than they had expected, says Peter Stridkvist, owner and CEO at Lyrestads.

 *=The present version is called ATAS MetStar and was released in 2012.

 ”At the time it was the best investment for our development, to secure the quality of our iron – although we didn’t know this back then.
 We just bought it as a basic production tool to get rapid results and a reasonably good analysis.”